json-schema-org/understanding-json-schema/source/reference/array.rst

 Items
 '''''

-By default, the elements of the array may be any thing at all.
+By default, the elements of the array may be anything at all.
-However, it's usually useful to validate the items of the array against some schema as well.
+However, it's often useful to validate the items of the array against some schema as well.
 This is done using the ``items`` and ``additionalItems`` keywords.

 There are two ways in which arrays are generally used in JSON: